nagasudhirpulla/taming_python/blog/skills/wsl_install.md

 * Run the command `wsl --install` and restart the computer.
 This will install WSL along with Ubuntu Linux distribution
 * To install WSL without the default Ubuntu Linux distribution, run the command `wsl --install --no-distribution` instead

+## Install WSL in older Windows 10 versions
+* In sone

 ## Install a Linux distribution from command line
 * Get the list of available Linux distributions using the command `wsl --list --online` or `wsl -l -o` .
 A list of available distributions will be displayed.
 For example